pluscloudopen/docs/content/en/docs/overview/pco-environment/_index.md

 ``source ./<your openstack rc file>-openrc.sh
   Please enter your OpenStack Password for project <yourproject> as user <your login name>``

-### terraform provider
+### terraform provider and packer builder

 The Terraform provider for OpenStack can be found on the Terraform Registry website at <https://registry.terraform.io/providers/terraform-provider-openstack/openstack/latest/docs>.

 This provider enables users to interact with many OpenStack resources.
 With the Terraform provider for OpenStack, users can create, modify, and delete pluscloud open resources through Terraform configuration files, allowing for streamlined infrastructure management.

+Furthermore there is an OpenStack builder for packer (<https://developer.hashicorp.com/packer/plugins/builders/openstack>), which allows users to create custom images on OpenStack.

 ### ansible collection